Assane134/dining_philosopher/dining_philo_scala/README.md

 ### No deadlock example output

-Here the philosophers are able to eat
+Here, the philosophers are able to eat

 ```
 [info] [Philosopher7] right fork busy, retrying in 1s